dfinity/nns-dapp/HACKING.md

 - In the `./frontend/` folder, first run `npm ci` and then `npm run dev` to serve the application.

 With this setup, you can work on the frontend code without building the nns-dapp canister.
-But it will not use the local rust code for the canister.
+If you want to change the backend code, you can deploy it with `dfx deploy nns-dapp` and it replace the provided canister.

 Once you have a running replica with nns installed and a fixed `./frontend/.env` file, don't have to take all the steps every time.